This Is America: School Principal Apologizes After Black Students Were

-This Is America: School Principal Apologizes After Black Students Were Reportedly Forced To Portray Slaves During Assignment
+This Is America: School Principal Apologizes After Black Students Were Forced To Portray Slaves During Assignment

 Principal Apologizes After Black Students Are Forced To Portray Slaves During Class

-According to Fox News, the principal of an elementary school in Washington D.C. has been forced to apologized after black fifth-grade students were asked to portray slaves during a lesson on the Civil War and Reconstruction class lesson.
+According to Fox News, the principal of an elementary school in Washington D.C. has been forced to apologize after black fifth-grade students were asked to portray slaves during a lesson on the Civil War and Reconstruction.

 Carrie Broquard, the Lafayette Elementary School Principal, sent a letter home to parents explaining that the lesson would not be offered in the future after the “assignment turned out to be a mistake.”